wordslab-org/wordslab-notebooks/README.md

 - a powerful - but hot and noisy - gamer PC in your home office
 - a weaker - but cold and quiet - slim laptop in your living room

-you can also install wordslab-notebooks in a client - server setting at home, where you run your AI models on your gamer PC on your office, and access your applications through a web browser running on your slim laptop.
+You can also install wordslab-notebooks in a client/server setting at home, where you run your AI models on your gamer PC and access your applications through a web browser running on your slim laptop.

-If you get serious building ai solutions, you will certainly use a combination of all three options at different times: one or more local machines, a more powerful virtual machine rented in the cloud for a specific experiment, and hosted AI models for frontier performance.
+If you get serious building AI solutions, you will certainly use a combination of all three options at different times: one or more local machines, a more powerful virtual machine rented in the cloud for a specific experiment, and hosted AI models for frontier performance.

 WARNING: the local AI development environment is meant to be used **for personal use only, on a computer which is not directly accessible from the internet**
-- ease of use was prioritized for a single user in a safe environment
+- Ease of use was prioritized for a single user in a safe environment
-- **no access control or security measures** are implemented
+- **No access control or security measures** are implemented

 ## Table of contents